While you were in the design process of your product, did you and your design team ever think, “But how are the people using this figure this out?

 - Talk about the best alternatives in detail

-Firstly, I will talk about what Userflow is and why you might consider an alternative, so if you have experienced the tool and want to skip directly to the alternatives, click here.
+Firstly, I will talk about what Userflow is and why you might consider an alternative.

 Why you need a Userflow Alternative

 Personally, I found Userflow quite expensive compared to the features that it provides.